 Buying a Quarter Cow Online vs. Traditional Farm Pickup

-Historically, buying a cow meant coordinating processing, paying separate fees, and transporting frozen meat yourself.
+Historically, purchasing bulk beef required coordinating processing, paying separate butcher fees, and transporting frozen cuts yourself.
+Modern direct-to-consumer models streamline that process.

 • Vacuum sealed